Oseledets regularity functions for Anosov flows: Preliminaries

 Given a basis $\mathbf{v} = (v_1, \ldots, v_k)$ of $\R^k$ and $1 \leq m \leq k$, denote by $\Gamma_m^\mathbf{v}(t)$ the volume of the parallelepiped defined by $v_1(t), \ldots, v_m(t)$, where $v_i(t)$ is the unique solution to \eqref{eq:ode} satisfying $v_i(0) = v_i$.
 Recall that the Lyapunov exponent $\chi$ is regular (together with the Lyapunov exponent $\tilde{\chi}$ associated with the dual equation $\dot{w} = - A(t)^\ast w$) if and only if (see \cite{barreira+pesin+01}, Theorem 1.3.1) for any normal ordered basis $\mathbf{v} = (v_1, \ldots, v_k)$ of $\R^k$ and $1 \leq m \leq k$, we have

 In particular, if $\chi$ is constant, then for any basis $\mathbf{v} = (v_1, \ldots, v_k)$ and $1 \leq m \leq k$,

-Let us recall how one converts (as in \cite{barreira+pesin+01}) by a linear change of coordinates the equation \eqref{eq:ode} into $\dot{z} = B(t) z$, where the matrix $B(t)$ is \emph{upper triangular}.
-We seek a differentiable family of orthogonal matrices $U(t)$.
+We now recall how one converts (as in \cite{barreira+pesin+01}) by a linear change of coordinates the equation \eqref{eq:ode} into $\dot{z} = B(t) z$, where the matrix $B(t)$ is \emph{upper triangular}.
+We seek a differentiable family of orthogonal matrices $U(t)$ for the job.
 Set $z(t) = U(t)^{-1} v(t)$, where $v(t)$ is a solution to \eqref{eq:ode}; then

 which implies $\dot{z}(t) = B(t) z(t)$, where

 The following lemma of Perron guarantees the existence of $U(t)$ so that $B(t)$ is upper triangular, for all $t$.

 \begin{lem}[Lemma 1.3.3, \cite{barreira+pesin+01}] There exists a differentiable matrix function $t \mapsto U(t)$ such that for each $t \geq 0$: \begin{enumerate}